pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

 Date: 2018-03-14
 Category: Elixir
 Tags: raspberry-pi,elixir
+slug: calculate-pi-on-raspberry-using-elixir

 Elixir is a modern, functional programming language, based on the Erlang runtime environment.
-Erlang has a long history of being a robust platform for building distributed systems with many concurrent "processes" that run concurrently.
+Erlang has a long history of being a robust platform for building distributed systems with many "processes" that run concurrently.
 The processes in quotation marks means light-weight processing containers managed by the BEAM (the Erlang runtime virtual machine), not actual operating system processes.